kvarteret/kvarteret.no-theme-v2/Readme.md

 Now you can start wampserver and navigate to [http://localhost/kvarteret.no](http://localhost/kvarteret.no) in your prefered webbrowser in order to start the Wordpress installer.

+You might have to chmod the Wordpress files if you want Wordpress to be able to update itself.
+You can do this with the "chmod 0777" command.

 ### Mac/OS X
 TODO